anrputina/ods-anomalydetection/README.rst

 OutlierDenStream is a custom implementation of the [DenStream] algorithm used for Anomaly Detection in an Unsupervised environment written in Python.
-The implementation has been developed for a project funded by NewNet@Paris, Cisco's Chair at Telecom ParisTech, in the context of the telemetry project https://telemetry.telecom-paristech.fr/

 Description